 So I propose to just change the "one space" response body to an empty body.

-#12 Updated by Etienne Massip about 6 years ago
+#12 Updated by Etienne Massip over 6 years ago

 FTR, there exists a jQuery bug which has been closed.

 Quote : An example of this is the 204 No Content status.
 The HTTP specification is unclear as to the inclusion of content-type.
 It does not forbid including it at any rate.
 But it does forbid the inclusion of a message-body.